claudroiu/claudroiu.github.io/_pages/about.md

 [**The Macroeconomic Effects of Income Taxes on Labour Markets**](https://github.com/claudroiu/claudroiu.github.io/blob/master/files/IncomeTaxes_Kharazi_Ravazzolo_Udroiu.pdf) (with [Aicha Kharazi](https://sites.google.com/view/aichakharazi/home) and [Francesco Ravazzolo](http://www.francescoravazzolo.com/)) <br>
 This work examines the effects of income taxation on the labour market and its role in explaining hours worked dynamics.
 We construct a Real Business Cycle (RBC) model with two agents.
 Through impulse response functions, we show that a shock to income taxes affects differently the two agents, suggesting a heterogeneous and negative response of labour supply.
 To test these results, the paper provides microeconomic evidence from the US Current Population Survey, which indicates that high-income individuals are taxed proportionally less than low-income individuals.
 Additionally, we find that the labour elasticity with respect to income tax is positive. <br>
 <br />
-_Presentation at: 31st Symposium of the Society for Nonlinear Dynamics & Econometrics (March 2024)._

 <br />
 <br />
 <br />